ECP-WarpX/WarpX/Docs/source/usage/python.rst

    # for a 3D simulation
    amr = libwarpx.amr  # picks the right 1d, 2d or 3d variant

-.. function:: amr.ParallelDescriptor.NProcs()
+.. py:function:: amr.ParallelDescriptor.NProcs()

-.. function:: amr.ParallelDescriptor.MyProc()
+.. py:function:: amr.ParallelDescriptor.MyProc()

-.. function:: amr.ParallelDescriptor.IOProcessor()
+.. py:function:: amr.ParallelDescriptor.IOProcessor()

-.. function:: amr.ParallelDescriptor.IOProcessorNumber()
+.. py:function:: amr.ParallelDescriptor.IOProcessorNumber()

 Particles can be added to the simulation at specific positions and with specific attribute values: